 page appears.

-2. Click Add and select Microsoft from the drop-down list.
+2. Click Add and select Microsoft OIDC from the drop-down list.
 The Add Identity Provider page appears.

-3. Enter a Name for your Identity Provider, for example, Microsoft Azure AD.
+3. Enter a Name for your Identity Provider, for example, Microsoft Entra ID.

 4. Locate the Redirect URI and copy it to a text file.
 You need this value in Step 4: Create an App Registration and application secret.